Does Trauma-Informed Yoga Actually Help with Anxiety?

 We integrate traditional psychiatry directly with body-based medicine.
 Our psychiatrists and nurse practitioners collaborate to build comprehensive care plans that address both the neurochemical and somatic realities of your anxiety.

-To bridge the gap between psychiatric care and physical regulation, Savant Care patients receive complimentary, 1:1 online yoga therapy sessions.
+To bridge the gap between psychiatric care and physical regulation, Savant Care patients receive complimentary, 1:1 online trauma-informed yoga sessions if prescribed by the provider.

 - No Financial Barriers: Physical regulation shouldn't be a luxury add-on.
 If your provider recommends it, the sessions are included in your treatment plan.